Editorial style guide

 Portfolio case studies demonstrating measurable outcomes through narrative.

-- Length: 600 – 1,200 words (shorter and scannable beats exhaustive)
+- Length: 600 – 1,200 words (shorter and scannable beats exhaustive — resist the temptation to expand these)

 - Title format: Gerund phrase preferred ("Reclaiming three weeks of editorial time every month")